 Public Parks, Cemeteries and Urban Green Spaces

-Our public parks and green spaces are important features in towns and cities.
+Our public parks and green spaces and street trees are important features in towns and cities.
 Many are of historic interest.
 They offer places to relax, exercise and meet others.
 They also have an increasingly important role in reducing the heat in built up areas and helping manage run-off from heavy storms.

 Public parks and green spaces

-There are over 300 historic public parks on The National Heritage List for England.
+There are over 300 registered historic public parks on The National Heritage List for England.
 There are also hundreds of listed buildings like park lodges and bandstands, and structures such as gates, railings and statues, and even some scheduled monuments.
 The List also includes historic public walks, squares, country parks, and other special urban green spaces like detached town gardens and designated allotments.
 Further information on the types of public spaces that are registered and our selection criteria is set out in our Urban Landscapes publication.

 Many more public parks are of local historic interest; and all green spaces have a history!